 - Get the MSI installer to your windows client

-- Put the sync.conf file next to installer (it will get copied and used by client right after installation)
+- Put the sync.conf file next to installer (it will get copied and used by agent right after installation)

 - Run installer and follow the wizard.

-- Once installation is complete, you'll see your new client in the "Clients" tab on the Server
+- Once installation is complete, you'll see your new agent in the "agent" tab on the Server

 OS X Agent